corenova/kos/docs/cluster.md

 connections using the [net](../reactors/net.md) reactor.

-However, it is fully capable of joining as many server endpoints as it desires and in turn able to act as a synchronization link across multiple disparate [hive clusters](#hive-mind) accessible via the server endpoints.
+However, it is fully capable of joining as many server endpoints as it wants and in turn act as a synchronization link across multiple disparate [hive clusters](#hive-mind) that are accessible via the connected server endpoints.

 ## Hive Mind

-The **KOS** framework was designed from the ground up to streamline creation of a *distributed* **neural network**.
+The **KOS** framework was designed from the ground up to streamline the creation of a *distributed* **neural network**.

 One of the closest definition for a **Hive Mind** from wikipedia is that of
 [Swarm Intellignce](https://en.wikipedia.org/wiki/Swarm_intelligence):

-> The collective behavior of decentralized, self-organized systems,
+> Swarm Intelligence is the collective behavior of decentralized,
-> natural or artifical.
-SI systems consist typically of a population
+> self-organized systems, natural or artifical.
+SI systems consist
-> of simple agents or boids interacting locally with one another and
+> typically of a population of simple agents or boids interacting
-> with their environment.
-The inspiration often comes from nature,
+> locally with one another and with their environment.
+The inspiration
-> especially biological systems.
-The agents follow very simple rules,
+> often comes from nature, especially biological systems.
+The agents
-> and although there is no centralized control structure dictating how
+> follow very simple rules, and although there is no centralized
-> individual agents should behave, local, and to a certain degree
+> control structure dictating how individual agents should behave,
+> local, and to a certain degree random, interactions between such
-> random, interactions between such agents lead to the emergence of
+> agents lead to the emergence of "intelligent" global behavior,
-> "intelligent" global behavior, unknown to the individual agents.
+> unknown to the individual agents.

 When you build a network of **KOS** instances using the [sync](../reactors/sync.md) reactor, you are effectively creating a